wizonesolutions/ansible-role-letsencrypt/README.md

 Requirements
 ------------

+- Assumes that you are using acme.sh 2.7.4+ (if you change the version via role configuration, it may break).
 - Ownership of the domains you wish to validate
 - An essential understanding of how acme.sh works.
 I recommend visiting the project page linked above and understanding your desired command invocation.
 This role lets you override most of it so that you can take advantage of its features.
+- Proper webserver configuration.
+This is your responsibility.

 Role Variables
 --------------